AldrinAJ/Contracts_Testing_Scripts/README.md

 - There are some scripts to run various tools.
 - There are smart contracts code that involves known attacks.

 # Todo
-- Add vulnerable contracts
+[] Add vulnerable contracts
-- Upgrade run scripts
+[] Write python scripts to make this be fully-automated

+# Finish
+[x] Write run.sh for each tool
+[x] Grasp how to run each tool and identify paths that each analysis result will be placed.

 # Result of todo
 - Not supported tools: ECFChecker, Sereum